 All Open Exploration journals adopt a single-blind peer review model which means that reviewers’ identities are kept concealed from authors, but authors identities are known to reviewers.
 All accepted articles (except for some Editorials released by the Editors) have undergone a rigorous and thorough review process to evaluate their novelty, scientificity, academic integrity, etc.

 Each submission is subject to an initial check operated by the managing editor and the Academic Editor.
-The managing editor conducts the plagiarism check and reviews the suitability of the scope and format integrity of the manuscript.
+The managing editor reviews the manuscript in terms of the suitability of the scope, format integrity, and scientific integrity.
 And the qualified paper is further assessed by the Academic Editor (usually the Editor-in-Chief, and sometimes the Editor-in-Chief assigns another Editorial Board member or a Guest Editor as the Academic Editor for certain papers) who has no conflicts of interest with the authors or the manuscript.
 The Academic Editor will decide whether the manuscript is sent for peer review.